Stability and Generalization in Free Adversarial Training: Numerical Results

 \textbf{Robust Overfitting during Training Process:} We applied $\ltwo$-norm attack of radius $\varepsilon = 128/255$ and $\linf$-norm attack of radius $\varepsilon = 8/255$ to adversarially train ResNet18 models on CIFAR-10.
-For the vanilla algorithm, we used a PGD adversary with 10 iterations and step-size $\varepsilon / 4$.
-For the free algorithm, we applied the learning rate of adversarial attack $\dss = \varepsilon$ with free step $m=4$.
-For the hyperparameter choice of fast AT, we refer to Appendix \ref{app:num:fast_hyperparam}.
-The other implementation details are deferred to Appendix \ref{app:num:train_curve}.
-We trained the models for 200 epochs and after every epoch, we tested the models' robust accuracy against a PGD adversary and evaluated the generalization gap.
-The numerical results are presented in Table \ref{tab:train_results}, and the training curves are plotted in Figure \ref{fig:training_curve_c10}.
+For the vanilla algorithm, we used a PGD adversary to perturb the image.
+For the free algorithm, we applied the learning rate of adversarial attack $\dss = \varepsilon$ with free step $m$ as 2, 4, 6, 8, and 10.\footnote{Throughout this work, we use ``Vanilla-$m$'' to denote the vanilla AT algorithm with $m$ PGD-adversary iterations, and ``Vanilla'' without specification means Vanilla-10 by default.
+We also use ``Free-$m$'' to denote the free AT algorithm with $m$ free steps, and ``Free'' without specification means Free-4 by default.
+It is worth noting that Vanilla-1 is equivalent to fast AT algorithm.} The other implementation details are deferred to Appendix \ref{app:num:train_curve}.
+We trained the models for 200 epochs and after every epoch, we tested the models' robust accuracy against a PGD adversary and evaluated the generalization gap. {The numerical results on CIFAR-10 and CIFAR-100 are presented in Table \ref{tab:train_results:full}, and the training curves are plotted in Figure \ref{fig:training_curve_c10}.
+Further numerical results on SVHN and Tiny-ImageNet are deferred to Table \ref{tab:train_results:tim_svhn} in Appendix \ref{app:num:train_curve}.}

 Based on the empirical results, we observe the significant overfitting in the robust accuracy of the vanilla adversarial training: the generalization gap is above 30\% against $\ltwo$ attack and 50\% against $\linf$ attack.
 On the other hand, the free AT algorithm has less severe overfitting and reduced the generalization gap to 20\%.
 Although the free AT algorithm applies a weaker adversary, it achieves comparable robustness on test samples to the vanilla AT algorithm against the PGD attacks by lowering the generalization gap.
 Additional numerical results for different numbers of free AT steps and on other datasets are provided in Appendix \ref{app:num:train_curve}.